gpaumier/gp2/src/pages/wikimedia.rst

    `Fred Kearney <https://unsplash.com/@fredasem>`__ on `Unsplash <https://unsplash.com/photos/enkfvvZkKv0>`__.

-It is easy to take knowledge for granted when you grow up surrounded by it, and have immediate access to readily-available, trustworthy information at your fingertips.

-When I started editing Wikipedia, it was mostly out of curiosity and fascination.
-Curiosity about an encyclopedia that anyone could edit, and about the strange people who would devote their time to sharing knowledge for free.
-Fascination about an opportunity to record the sum of all knowledge, which appealed to my knowledge-hoarder mind.

-But thinking of knowledge as only an abstract concept is a privilege.

-Thinking of Wikipedia as merely a hobby for people with too much time on their hands ignores the opportunity it represents for people who did not grow up surrounded by books.
+.. container:: h2-intro

    Knowledge has real consequences on human lives, both for individuals and for societies.
+As I reckoned with the privilege of growing up surrounded by books, I deepened my understanding of knowledge and the real power it holds, both as an instrument of liberation, and as a vital component of our collective survival.

    .. class:: continue-reading

    :doc:`continue reading <stakes-of-knowledge>`